johnrlambert/pure-snow/README.md

 `homelab.roles.desktop.pantheon = true;` and all of a sudden that son-of-a-gun can use pantheon.
 (Especially if you saved it in `systems/platform/that-son-of-a-gun/default.nix`)

+>**ONE LAST THING:** This system assumes you have all of these fancy new `default.nix`es in version control.
+So frequently make some `git add .` calls to make sure you don't find yourself tracking down some missing functionality like a moron (ask me how I know...)

 So there you have it:
-    1) how to create systems
+1. how to create systems
-    2) how to create a user for that system
+2. how to create a user for that system
-    3) how to give that system capabilities that will distract you from the important work of trying out new dotfiles frameworks.
+3. how to give that system capabilities that will distract you from the important work of trying out new dotfiles frameworks.

+Now you just need to know how to build it.

+### Building the homelab

+OK.
+So this next step is a little frustrating: If you are on a vanilla NixOS system you will need to make sure flakes are enabled, and get git.
+Only then can you enter the directory with the `flake.nix` and let out a mighty `sudo nixos-rebuild boot --flake .#myawesomemachine` and sprach into existence a kickass snowfall config.